djl/chrometab/README.markdown

 ---------

 `accel-shift-o`: Open with Chrome
-`accel-shift-i`: Open with Chrome in Incognito mode
+`accel-shift-u`: Open with Chrome in Incognito mode